Sun Haiying: Role of the Chinese Communist Party

 Sun questioned the statement "Without the Communist Party, There Would Be No New China", a slogan from a popular Chinese Communist Party (CCP) propaganda song, on his Sina Weibo.
 He publicly stated that "No matter who appeared, China will exist still."

 Cultural Revolution

 In August 2015, Sun said in a post on his Sina Weibo that "The Cultural Revolution is a crime against humanity, and we will never forgive it".

+Homosexuality

+Sun also stated in an interview that he believes homosexuality to be a dirty crime against humanity.

 Freedom of religion

-Sun supported the freedom of religion on his Sina Weibo and opposed the CCP's control of religions.
+As a Protestant himself, Sun supported the freedom of religion on his Sina Weibo and opposed the CCP's control of religions.